 Whether you’re launching a personal brand or starting a small business, you need a website.
 Your website is your home on the internet.
 But building a website from scratch for the first time can be daunting — and expensive.

 Luckily, you don’t need to know how to code, have an eye for website design, or spend an arm and a leg to create a great website.
-Free website builders make assembling your site easy, fast, and affordable.
+Website builders make assembling your site easy, fast, and affordable.

 1. Podia

-Podia is an all-in-one platform for building websites, selling courses and digital products, and hosting communities.
-The free website builder is clean, customizable, and so user-friendly that you can have your site ready in just 10 minutes.
+Podia is an all-in-one platform for building websites and selling courses and digital products.
+The website builder is clean, customizable, and so user-friendly that you can have your site ready in just 10 minutes.

 With Podia’s intuitive website builder, you don’t need to know a single line of code to make your site look amazing.
 Customize your site with color schemes, brand styles, fonts, logos, stock photos, and loads of content blocks to choose from.